Jardine House

 Jardine House (怡和大廈), formerly known as Connaught Centre (康樂大廈), is an office tower in Hong Kong.
 The building is located at 1 Connaught Place, Central on Hong Kong Island.
 It is owned by Hongkong Land Limited, a subsidiary of Jardines.
 At the time of its completion in 1973, Jardine House was the tallest building in Hong Kong and in Asia.
 In 1980, the Hopewell Centre usurped the title of the tallest building in Hong Kong.
 The building is interconnected by the Central Elevated Walkway with buildings of Hongkong Land Limited like Exchange Square and the International Finance Centre.

 There is also another Jardine House in Hamilton, Bermuda, which serves as the registered office for Jardines' Bermuda-domiciled businesses (most of Jardines' businesses including Jardine Matheson Holdings and Hongkong Land are incorporated and domiciled in Bermuda).

 History

 Previous Jardine Houses

 The first three generations of Jardine Houses were situated at 20 Pedder Street, at the corner of Des Voeux Road Central.
-The first Jardine House was probably built around 1841 after Jardine's successful bid for its lots on The Praya Central.
+The first Jardine House was built in 1864.
+This first building was designed in a style typical of many commercial buildings in 19th Century Hong Kong and borrows elements (arches and pillars) from Neoclassical architecture.
 In 1908, the second Jardine House was built.
 It was rebuilt in around 1956 as a 16-storey building.
 The building was sold by Jardines during the land acquisition exercise of the Landmark complex in Central and 20 Pedder Street is now occupied by the Wheelock House.